-The CIF playoff selection and seeding meeting May 4 gave Ramona High School’s boys volleyball team the seventh seed in the Division II playoffs.
+The CIF playoff selection and seeding meeting on Feb.
+22 gave Ramona High School girls soccer team its first playoff match in three years.

 | Read More »